On additive bases in infinite abelian semigroups: Introduction

 In the context of infinite abelian groups, Lambert, Plagne and the third author \cite[Theorem 3]{llp} proved that, for a rather large class of infinite abelian groups $G$ (including $\Z^d$, any divisible group and the group $\Z_p$ of $p$-adic integers), one has

-However, the techniques do not carry over from these particular groups to arbitrary infinite abelian groups and, until now, it was not even known if $X_G(h)$ is finite for all infinite abelian groups $G$ and integers $h \ge 1$.
-We now confirm that this is indeed the case. \begin{theorem} For any translatable semigroup $T$ and any integer $h \ge 1$,
+However, the techniques do not carry over from these particular groups to arbitrary infinite abelian groups and, until now, it was not even known whether $X_G(h)$ is finite for all infinite abelian groups $G$ and integers $h \ge 1$.
+We now confirm that this is indeed the case and prove a Nash-Nathanson theorem in groups.

-\end{theorem} We do not know whether this bound is optimal.
-However, even the fact that $X_T(h)$ is finite and can be bounded independently of $T$ is already new.